PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 https://pythonlinks.info/presentations/zodbtalk.pdf

-ZODB is an object-oriented databaase written in Python and optimized in C. This article is a good representation of the talk.
+ZODB is an object-oriented databaase written in Python and optimized in C. This article is a good representation of the talk I am giving at Pycon Poland 2017.

 ## So Easy to use

 ZODB is really easy to use.
 Just subclass off of class persistent.Persistent, and your objects become persistent.
+Here is a code sample from the Tutorial.